cthulhustig/autojimmy/README.md

    ```

 ### Step 3: Install libcairo (Optional)
+> [!NOTE]
+> By default, Auto-Jimmy will use its own in-app rendering engine to draw the map of
+> the Traveller universe and there is no need to install libcairo.

+If you configure Auto-Jimmy to use web proxy based rendering and are creating
-Installing [libcairo](https://www.cairographics.org/) is recommended if you're going to
+custom sectors, it is recommended to install [libcairo](https://www.cairographics.org/).
-create custom sectors as it allows the use of SVG sector posters rather than bitmap
-posters.
-Primarily this is done to reduce visual artifacts when compositing the
+Primarily this is done to reduce visual artifacts when compositing custom
-posters onto the map tiles Traveller Map uses to display the universe, however, it also
+sectors onto the map tiles Traveller Map uses to display the universe, however,
-has the added advantage that SVG posters take less time to generate.
+it also has the added advantage that generating custom sectors is quicker.

 #### Install libcairo on Windows
 On Windows, libcairo can be installed using the package manager that comes with